diagrid-labs/dapr-pluggable-component-supabase/README.md

-# Dapr pluggable state store component for Supabase
+# Dapr pluggable Supabase state store component

-A prototype [Dapr](https://docs.dapr.io/) pluggable state store component that uses [Supabase Tables](https://supabase.com/docs/guides/database/tables).
+A demo [Dapr](https://docs.dapr.io/) pluggable component that uses Supabase as the state store.

+This demo consists of a C#/.NET 7 application that implements a Dapr [pluggable component](https://docs.dapr.io/developing-applications/develop-components/pluggable-components/pluggable-components-overview/) capable of using [Supabase Tables](https://supabase.com/docs/guides/database/tables) for the state store.
+To test the pluggable component, the [state management HTTP API](https://docs.dapr.io/reference/api/state_api/) is used.

 ## Prerequisites